xaratustrah/E143/README.md

 This script can run on any computer with the raw data on it and will be run manually.
 It traverses through many files, reads an amount of data corresponding to a certain amount of time, makes a 1D-spectrum, adds them up, then makes a PNG plot as well as 1D-ROOT file.
 Parameters are:

 * `-t` amount of time to read from the file in seconds.
 This should not exceed the file's total length of course, otherwise the script will give a warning and exit.
+* `-o` The name of the output file for PNG and ROOT files.
+If not provided, the current time and date will be chosen.

 and there is one mandatory command line argument which is the files to analyse.
 Here you can use the shell wildcard to provide as many as you wish.
 Since most data have a time stamp, you can provide a wildcard at the proper place, i.e. if your filenames are like: